 No new planting on any estate and scheme during this assessment.
-Principle 7 is not applicable because no new planting.
+Principle 7 is not applicable because no new planting at the time of audit.

-Principle 8: Commitment to continuous improvement in key areas of activity and public relation.
-Objectives and targets have been developed and an improvement plan prepared.
+Principle 8: Commitment to continuous improvement in key areas of activity

 Criterion 8.1: Growers and millers regularly monitor and review their activities and develop and implement action plans that allow demonstrable continuous improvement in key operations.